 The scenario above might strike you as terribly unlikely, but under Arizona law just about anything can be considered drug paraphernalia in the right context.
 And possessing drug paraphernalia is just as illegal as possessing actual drugs.

 Here is the very broad statutory definition of drug paraphernalia:

 All equipment, products and materials of any kind which are used, intended for use, or designed for use in planting, propagating, cultivating, growing, harvesting, manufacturing, compounding, converting, producing, processing, preparing, testing, analyzing, packaging, repackaging, storing, containing, concealing, injecting, ingesting, inhaling or otherwise introducing into the human body a drug in violation of [the law].

-What the State Must Prove
+What the State Must Prove in a Drug Case

 It might seem like you can be charged with possession of drug paraphernalia if you have just about anything on your person.
 But the state can’t just declare that a spoon is drug paraphernalia.
 Instead, they must prove beyond a reasonable doubt that the spoon does, in fact, meet the statutory definition and that it was used (or was possessed with the intent to use) to do one of the following in relation to an illegal drug:

 If you used your spoon to eat some yogurt and not to conceal, inject, or ingest (and so on) an illegal drug, then your spoon is not drug paraphernalia.

 If a person has no prior criminal convictions, the penalty for possession of drug paraphernalia can be up to two years in prison.
 With a prior conviction on record, the sentence could be as much as six years.
 Those who have not been convicted before (or those who might be described as low-level drug offenders) may be eligible for “out of custody” sentencing options or for a probation-only sentence.
 Both of those options are carefully monitored so that the individual does not deviate from the terms of their sentence.